Ladsgroup/reference-island/docs/result.md

 }
 ```

-For more information on the various sub-schema included in a `MatchLine` follow the links below:
+For more information on the various sub-schema included in a `ResourceBlob` follow the links below:

 * [`ReferenceMetaBlob`](#referencemetablob)